 This place of worship is recognized as one of the true pioneer landmarks of the West and is listed on the National Register of Historic Places.
 In 1889, this Romanesque Mormon tabernacle was constructed of red sandstone that had to be transported by wagon or sled from a quarry 18 miles away.
 A free, self-guided tour reveals intricate wood ceilings and stone carvings.
 A small museum houses heirlooms and objects of art left by the homesteaders.
-Guided tours are also available.
+Guided tours are also available in the summer.